EV vs Gas: The Real 5-Year Cost Comparison (2026)

 EV registration surcharges — the second-biggest swing

-42 states + DC now charge EVs an extra annual registration fee, partially recouping lost gas-tax revenue.
-The 2026 range is $36 (DC) to $290 (New Jersey).
+42 states + DC now charge EVs an extra annual registration fee, partially recouping the gas-tax revenue an electric car never generates.
+Eight states charge nothing at all; among the states that do charge, the 2026 range runs from $36 (DC) at the low end to $290 (New Jersey) at the high end.
 At $200/year × 5 years = $1,000 — that's a meaningful chunk of the $2,700-$6,230 fuel savings.

 Federal + state tax credits, but they're conditional